amathislab/ProprioceptiveIllusions/README.md

 Importantly, we did not train the models on illusion experiments and simulated muscle-tendon vibrations by considering their effect on primary afferents.
 Our results demonstrate that task-driven models are indeed susceptible to proprioceptive illusions, with the magnitude of the illusion depending on the vibration frequency.
 This work illustrates that primary afferents alone are sufficient to account for these classic illusions and provides a foundation for future theory-driven experiments.

+Get in touch if you want to collaborate!

 The preprint is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.03.15.643457v1).

 > **Note:** The code and datasets will be available soon!